nemo-ufes/doce/docs/overview.md

 ### 4. Location and Geographical Features

-TODO

-Example of a doce:GeographicPoint where the sampling and in-situ measurements took place:
+Example of a doce:GeographicPoint where the sampling and in-situ measurements exemplified above took place:

     :RCA-01 rdf:type owl:NamedIndividual ,
                     doce:GeographicPoint ;